This post may contain affiliate links. Please read my affiliate policy for more information.

 Eluna is a public, 501(c)(3) non-profit organization with a mission to provide comfort, hope, and healing to families affected by loss and addiction.

-The whole website is chock-full of grief resources for all age ranges and issues.
+The whole website is chock-full of grief support options for widows of all age ranges and issues.
 I am amazed at the breadth and depth of information available.

 But the most valuable thing I found was the National Bereavement Resource Guide that compiles grief organizations by state and local resources.